TNTurnerLab/ACES/README.md

     	 - $ docker pull tnturnerlab/vgp_ens_pipeline:latest

-<a name = "HTR"> 2 </a>.
-Have all VGP species ‘* -unmasked.fa’ files, and '* .dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.
+<a name = "HTR"> 2 </a>.Have all VGP species ‘* -unmasked.fa’ files, and '* .dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.

    * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.

-<a name = "HTT"> 3 </a>.
-Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
+<a name = "HTT"> 3 </a>.Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
 This folder is found in the folder VGP SnakeFile Pipeline.

     * Files can be modified or changed based on user's requirements

-<a name = "HTF"> 4 </a>.
-Configure all file pathways in file [config](#config_file).json.
+<a name = "HTF"> 4 </a>.Configure all file pathways in file [config](#config_file).json.
 This file can be located in VGP SnakeFile Pipeline.

    * Reference FILES GUIDE: [config](#config_file).json